DEFRA/epr-backend-journey-tests/README.md

 | Slack non-prod tests    | &#x2612;          | &check;         | &check;          |

 For more information on the tests, please refer to the [Confluence page](https://eaflood.atlassian.net/wiki/spaces/MWR/pages/5912559719/EPR+RE+EX+Testing).

-## Requirements of CDP Environment Tests

-1. Your service builds as a docker container using the `.github/workflows/publish.yml` The workflow tags the docker images allowing the CDP Portal to identify how the container should be run on the platform.
-   It also ensures its published to the correct docker repository.

-2. The Dockerfile's entrypoint script should return exit code of 0 if the test suite passes or 1/>0 if it fails

-3. Test reports should be published to S3 using the script in `./bin/publish-tests.sh`

 ## Licence